 fn.prep.common.vars’ subsection above) .Further details on the requirements of the functions listed above can be found under the section “The user-defined functions”.

-function is a flexible framework for forest
+The sitree() function is a flexible framework for forest

 growth simulations.
 Any growth sub-model, mortality sub-model,